 Breakfast power foods are those that deliver whole grains in one form or another, such as hot cereal, ready-to-eat cereal, granola bars, and breads.
 Add some berries, which are a storehouse of antioxidants, or other fruit for extra sweetness, fiber, and taste.
 Sip a cup of coffee or tea, and you have a filling breakfast that's great for the heart and the rest of the body.

-Eggs, bacon, donuts, a big bagel brimming with rapidly digested carbohydrates, or other common breakfast foods fill the stomach — for a while — but they don't have the same kind of health payoff of whole grains and fruit, and some can even set you back healthwise.
+Eggs, bacon, donuts, a big bagel brimming with rapidly digested carbohydrates, or other common breakfast foods fill the stomach "" for a while "" and maybe wake up the brain.
+But they don't have the same kind of health payoff of whole grains and fruit, and some can even set you back healthwise.